tmux-python/tmuxp/docs/configuration/index.md

 ### Direct

-You can create a configuration and load it from anywhere in your file system.
+You can create a workspace and load it from anywhere in your file system.

 ```console
 $ tmuxp load [workspace-file]